PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Code Implementation

 \section{Code Implementation}

-In \polybin,\footnote{\href{https://github.com/oliverphilcox/PolyBin3D}{GitHub.com/OliverPhilcox/PolyBin3D}} we provide a \textsc{Python} implementation of the power spectrum and bispectrum estimators discussed above, mirroring that of the \textsc{PolyBin} code \citep{PolyBin} (which implements analogous estimators for fields on the two-sphere).
+In \polybin\footnote{\href{https://github.com/oliverphilcox/PolyBin3D}{GitHub.com/OliverPhilcox/PolyBin3D}} we provide a \textsc{Python} implementation of the power spectrum and bispectrum estimators discussed above, mirroring that of the \textsc{PolySpec} code \citep{PolyBin,Philcox4pt2} (which implements analogous estimators for fields on the two-sphere).
 For each statistic, we provide routines for computing two types of estimator: `unwindowed' and `ideal', respectively implementing the main estimators of this work (the red and blue equations in the above), and the simplified forms for uniform $n(\vx)$, as appropriate for periodic-box simulations.
-This code makes extensive use of the FFTW package \citep{fftw} to perform FFTs, with all other computations implemented as direct summations in real- or Fourier-space.
-The code computes the estimators for arbitrary (user-defined) weighting scheme $\Si$ and mask $n(\vx)$, and is written to reduce the number of FFTs wherever possible.
+This code makes extensive use of the \textsc{fftw}, \textsc{mkl\_fft}, or \textsc{jax} packages\footnote{Available at \href{https://github.com/pyFFTW/pyFFTW}{github.com/pyFFTW/pyFFTW}, \href{https://github.com/IntelPython/mkl_fft}{github.com/IntelPython/mkl\_fft} and \href{https://docs.jax.dev/en/latest/}{docs.jax.dev}.} \citep{fftw} to perform FFTs. \resub{Rate limiting steps of the computation (including summations and multiplications in Fourier- and real-space) are computed in \textsc{c} using parallelized \textsc{cython} code.} The code computes the estimators for arbitrary (user-defined) weighting scheme $\Si$ and mask $n(\vx)$, and is written to \resub{use as few FFTs as possible}.

+The code additionally supports GPU acceleration through \textsc{jax}, \resub{which provides a significant speed boost (up to $\sim 5\times$ in typical use-cases) with minimal addition of code.} Since the computation of \resub{bispectrum} can be memory intensive, especially at higher grid sizes and/or fine binning, special care has been taken to manage GPU memory usage \resub{-- that said, we caution that the GPU code can suffer from memory exhaustion when analyzing high-resolution datasets}. \resub{In general, we find most significant acceleration when computing the power spectrum, with a single GPU outperforming a $64$-core CPU node by up to $10\times$.
+When computing the bispectrum Fisher matrix, we do not find enhanced performance due to the large number of transfers of data between the CPU and GPU required to avoid saturating the memory of the latter.}